Get help now Make a donation

 Unspecified dissociative disorder (UDD)

 You might have dissociative symptoms that don't fit into any other diagnosis.
-But the person making your diagnosis may not have enough information to make a full diagnosis (for example in an emergency).
+But the person making your diagnosis may not have enough information to make a full diagnosis.
+For example, in an emergency.

-Depersonalisation: My four months of terror
+Depersonalisation: My 4 months of terror

 I now understand that fighting panic only intensifies it.